|

 consolidation, and deformation of materials by one atom or one

 molecule."
-In a broader sense, nanotechnology is used to create
+More broadly, nanotechnology is used to create

 structures on a scale below 100 nanometers, making possible the rapid